 Sarcoma Family Picnic

-The opening program, sponsored by the University of Minnesota, celebrated the progress of the organization, the generosity of sponsors, the contributions of medical and research teams, and the stories of survivors.
-The new executive director for Rein in Sarcoma, Janelle Calhoun, was introduced and our key corporate sponsors were recognized and thanked.
-These included Walser-Subaru, the University of Minnesota Cancer Care, the Mayo Clinic, Building Arts, Minnesota Oncology, Ergodyne, Restoration, and D'Amico Catering.
+The opening program, sponsored by the Mayo Clinic, celebrated the progress of the organization, the generosity of sponsors, the contributions of medical and research teams, and the stories of survivors.
+Rein in Sarcoma Executive Director, Janelle Calhoun, thanked our corporate sponsors: Walser-Subaru, Mayo Clinic, University of Minnesota Cancer Care, Minnesota Oncology, Ergodyne, Health Partners, and D'Amico Catering.
+Mayo Clinic and Rein in Sarcoma board member, Dr. Scott Okuno, introduced doctors and researchers from the University of Minnesota, Mayo Clinic, Children’s Hospitals and Clinics of Minnesota, and Regions Hospital (HealthPartners).

-Upcoming fundraisers and events were announced, including the University of Minnesota sponsored Chainbreaker bike ride, the Rein in Sarcoma Charity Golf tournament, and the RIS fall formal fundraising event.
+Tom Boardman, Development Committee Chair, announced upcoming fundraisers and events, including the University of Minnesota sponsored Chainbreaker bike ride, the Rein in Sarcoma Charity Golf tournament, and the RIS fall formal fundraising event.

 Always one of most meaningful parts of the Party is the first ride on Cafesjian's Carousel which is reserved for sarcoma patients, survivors, sarcoma doctors and researchers.
 The crowd roared and cheered on the 50 plus sarcoma survivors as they rode the carousel to "rein in sarcoma!"
 Following the initial tribute ride, all were invited to ride the carousel for the rest of the evening.